 - – If the cabin ends up renting for 7 or 4 nights, we’ll send your check back to you or shred it — whichever is your preference.

 NOTE: We have had people who sent deposits for X night rentals in this manner get bumped by people who have sent deposits for X+1 night rentals.
 So you need to indicate exactly how many nights you’re interested in staying when you do this — and if you’re willing to go to X+1 instead of X should the situation arise.

+A: We’ve found that $450 is a reasonable amount to charge for cleaning for long term stays.
+This gives us the ability to take care of things along with the security deposit of $400.
 I know that when I rented cabins in the Lake Tahoe area that allowed you to do your own cleaning I never could get the cleaning done good enough for them to return my entire security deposit — no matter how hard I tried.
 It really used to be a sore point with me.

 By us having a cleaning charge, we can insure that the jobs that need to get done are and that you’re charged fairly for the service.
 Don’t think of it as a fee, think of it as a service.

 We find it’s simply easier to rent long term anyhow.

 Q: If you don’t take reservations without receiving a check from someone, what are the “tenatively reserved” dates on the calendar?